11 funny programmer jokes

 Social media is ripe with Dad jokes, and #techtwitter isn’t immune from this popular trend.

-I’ve also included a brief explanation of why they these jokes are supposed to be funny, for those who don’t get the humor right off the bat.
+I’ve also included a brief explanation of why they these jokes are supposed to be funny.
+That’ll help you out if you don’t get the humor right off the bat.

 11 best programming jokes